reymon359/book-sentences/books/brave-new-world/README.md

 The liftman was a small simian creature, dressed in the black tunic of an Epsilon-Minus Semi-Moron.
 “Roof.”
 He flung open the gates.
 The warm glory of afternoon sunlight made him start and blink his eyes.
 “Oh, roof!” he repeated in a voice of rapture.
 He was as though suddenly and joyfully awakened from a dark annihilating stupor.
 “Roof.”
 He smiled up with a kind of doggily expectant adoration into the faces of his passengers.
 Talking and laughing together, they stepped out into the light.
 The liftman looked after them.

+Benito was notoriously good-natured.
+People said of him that he could have got through life without ever touching soma .
+The malice and bad tempers from which other people had to take holidays never afflicted him.
+Reality for Benito was always sunny.

+Sex-hormone chewing-gum, stuffed a plug into his cheek and walked slowly away towards the hangars, ruminating.

+Like the vague torsos of fabulous athletes, huge fleshy clouds lolled on the blue air above their heads.
+Out of one of them suddenly dropped a small scarlet insect, buzzing as it fell.
+“There’s the Red Rocket,” said Henry, “just come in from New York.”
+Looking at his watch.
+“Seven minutes behind time,” he added, and shook his head.
+“These Atlantic services—they’re really scandalously unpunctual.”

+Henry pushed at a lever; there was a click.
+Slowly at first, then faster and faster, till it was a circular mist before their eyes, the propeller in front of them began to revolve.
+The wind of a horizontal speed whistled ever more shrilly in the stays.
+Henry kept his eye on the revolution-counter; when the needle touched the twelve hundred mark, he threw the helicopter screws out of gear.
+The machine had enough forward momentum to be able to fly on its planes.

 ## Chapter 5

 ## Chapter 6